 When a Fund purchases or sells a futures contract, or sells an option thereon, it is required to "cover" its position in order to limit the risk associated with the use of leverage and other related risks.
-To cover its position, a Fund may maintain with its custodian bank (and marked-to-market on a daily basis), a segregated account consisting of cash or liquid securities that, when added to any amounts deposited with a futures commission merchant as margin, are equal to the market value of the futures contract or otherwise "cover" its position in a manner consistent with the

-1940 Act or the rules and SEC interpretations thereunder.
+To cover its position, a Fund may maintain with its custodian bank (and marked-to-market on a daily basis), a segregated account consisting of cash or liquid securities that, when added to any amounts deposited with a futures commission merchant as margin, are equal to the market value of the futures contract or otherwise "cover" its position in a manner consistent with the 1940 Act or the rules and SEC interpretations thereunder.
 If a Fund continues to engage in the described securities trading practices and properly segregates assets, the segregated account will function as a practical limit on the amount of leverage the Fund may undertake and on the potential increase in the speculative character of the Fund's outstanding portfolio securities.
 Additionally, such segregated accounts will generally assure the availability of adequate funds to meet the obligations of the Fund arising from such investment activities.
+As described above, the SEC adopted a final rule related to the use of derivatives, reverse repurchase agreements and certain other transactions by registered investment companies that will rescind and withdraw the guidance of the SEC and its staff regarding asset segregation and cover age transactions reflected in the Funds' asset segregation and cover practices discussed herein.

 Each Fund also may cover its long position in a futures contract by purchasing a put option on the same futures contract with a strike price (i.e., an exercise price) as high or higher than the price of the futures contract.
 In the alternative, if the strike price of the put is less than the price of the futures contract, the Fund will maintain, in a segregated account, cash or liquid securities equal in value to the difference between the strike price of the put and the price of the futures contract.
-Each Fund also may cover its long position in a futures contract, a portfolio with a volatility substantially similar to that of the index on which the futures contract is based), or by taking positions in instruments with prices which are expected to move relatively consistently with the futures contract.
-Each Fund may cover its short position in a futures contract by taking a long position in the instruments underlying the futures contract by taking a long position in the instruments underlying the futures contract by taking a long position in the instruments underlying the futures contract by taking a long position in the instruments underlying the futures contract by taking a long position in the instruments underlying the futures contract by taking a long position in the instruments underlying the futures contract.
-Each Fund may cover its short positions in instruments with prices that are expected to move relatively consistently with the futures contract.
+Each Fund also may cover its long position in a futures contract by taking a short position in the instruments underlying the futures contract (or, in the case of an index futures contract, a portfolio with a volatility substantially similar to that of the index on which the futures contract is based), or by taking positions in instruments with prices which are expected to move relatively consistently with the futures contract.
+Each Fund may cover its short position in a futures contract by taking a long position in the instruments underlying the futures contract by taking a long position in the instruments underlying the futures contract by taking a long position in the instruments underlying the futures contract by taking a long position in the instruments underlying the futures contract.